The Problem with Captivity

 By Ric O’Barry

 What is wrong with keeping dolphins in captivity?
-Our volunteer for Save Japan Dolphins in Taiji, Brian Barnes, reports on the captive pens and training:
+Our volunteer for Dolphin Project in Taiji, Brian Barnes, reports on the captive pens and training:

 Despite the fact that the killing cove is not currently being used, there still are currently about 70 dolphins in the captive holding areas being trained to tail walk, shake their fins and twirl hoops on their noses.
 These dolphins will be sent to theme parks within Japan and around the world for one reason only – slavery to the entertainment industry.